Anglo-Saxon London

 The Anglo-Saxon period of the history of London dates from the end of the Roman period in the 5th century to the beginning of the Norman period in 1066.

-Romano-British Londinium had been abandoned in the late 5th century, although the London Wall remained intact.
+Romano-British Londinium was abandoned by the late 5th century, although the London Wall remained intact.
 There was an Anglo-Saxon settlement by the early 7th century, called Lundenwic, about one mile west of Londinium, to the north of the present Strand.
 Lundenwic came under direct Mercian control in about 670.
 After the death of Offa of Mercia in 796, it was disputed between Mercia and Wessex.

 Viking invasions became frequent from the 830s, and a Viking army is believed to have camped in the old Roman walls during the winter of 871.
 Alfred the Great reestablished English control of London in 886, and renewed its fortifications.
 The old Roman walls were repaired and the defensive ditch was recut, and the old Roman city became the main site of population.
 The city now became known as Lundenburh, marking the beginning of the history of the City of London.
 Sweyn Forkbeard attacked London unsuccessfully in 996 and 1013, but his son Cnut the Great finally gained control of London, and all of England, in 1016.

 Edward the Confessor became king in 1042.
 He built Westminster Abbey, the first large Romanesque church in England, consecrated in 1065, and the first Palace of Westminster.
 These were located just up-river from the city.
 Edward's death led to a succession crisis, and ultimately the Norman invasion of England.